 Let’s talk Chef Boyardee, Spam, and World War 2 field rations

 Chef Boyardee started making field rations in 1943.
-They made a noodles and meat sauce, and to keep up with the demand their factories were open 24 hours a day.
+They made noodles and meat sauce, and to keep up with the demand their factories were open 24 hours a day.
 When the war ended, they gave the president and founder a Congressional Medal of Honor to honor the man who fed our soldiers.

 Spam was invented in 1937, and Eisenhower and Khrushchev said Spam played a major role in the Allied victory because it fed so many soldiers.
 As a matter of fact, Khrushchev said Russians wouldn’t have been able to keep up the fight if it weren’t for Spam (How Do They Make Spam).

 The World War 2 field rations worked well.
 They went through several revisions, but United States soldiers even used the same C rations at the start of the Vietnam War (check out Why Did the United States Enter the Vietnam War lesson).
-Of course eventually they figured out how to do the same thing with some lighter field rations, but all in all the World War 2 field rations were pretty impressive.
+Of course, eventually, they figured out how to do the same thing with some lighter field rations, but all in all the World War 2 field rations were pretty impressive.